CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 3. From the switch running the active OVSDB server, copy the certificate files (`hostname-cert.pem` and `hostname-privkey.pem`) to the same location on the switch with the standby OVSDB server.

     {{%notice note%}}
-The certificate and key pairs for authenticating with the NSX controller are generated automatically when you run the configuration script and are stored in the `/home/cumulus` directory.
-The same certificate must be used for both switches.
+The switch generates the certificate and key pairs for authenticating with the NSX controller automatically when you run the configuration script and stores them in the `/home/cumulus` directory.
+You must use the same certificate for both switches.
     {{%/notice%}}

 4. On the switch running the *active* OVSDB server and then the switch running the *standby* OVSDB server, run the following commands in the order shown to complete the configuration process: